 Button Menu

-DePauw students and employees are expected to conduct themselves in a manner supportive of the educational mission of the University, which includes our sexual misconduct and sexual harassment policies.
+DePauw students and employees are expected to conduct themselves in a manner that supports the educational mission of the University, including adherence to sexual misconduct and sexual harassment policies.

 DePauw University Policies